jacquesvida12/LeagueMatchHistoryProject/README.md

 # LeagueMatchHistoryProject

-React + APIS

-Uses APIs from League of Legends to pull up data from the past 5 matches.
+Uses React and APIs from League of Legends to pull up data from the past 5 matches and display to webpage.

 Requires api product key change as it is not registered. https://developer.riotgames.com/